Shackleton ...

 He lived at 22 Bride Street, Harley Bank.

-During World War I, he enlisted in Halifax at the age of 16, but returned to civilian life until he was 18, and then served as a Private with the 1st Battalion Devonshire Regiment.
+During World War I, he enlisted in Halifax at the age of 16, but returned to civilian life until he was 18, and then he served as a Private with the 1st Battalion Devonshire Regiment.

 He was killed in action [14th April 1918].